edgelesssys/constellation/debugd/README.md

 Therefore, when a debug image is started, the debugd starts executing instead of the bootstrapper.
 The debugd will then wait for a request from the `cdbg` tool to upload a bootstrapper binary.
 Once the upload is finished debugd will start the bootstrapper.
-Subsequently you can initialize your cluster with `constellation init` as usual.
+Subsequently you can initialize your cluster with `constellation apply` as usual.

 ## Build cdbg